AdobeDocs/workfront.en/help/reports-and-dashboards/reports/report-usage/view-report-usage.md

 <ul>
  <li>Last 10 users who viewed the report</li>
- <li>View count within a specified time frame<br><note type="note">
-   <span>Adobe Workfront</span> counts one view per user per day.
-If you access the same report several times a day
-   <span>Workfront</span> counts this as one view for that report for you.
-If the same report is accessed by another user in the same day,
-   <span>Workfront</span> counts this as a new view for the second user.
+ <li>View count within a specified time frame<br><note type="note"> Adobe Workfront counts one view per user per day.
+If you access the same report several times a day Workfront counts this as one view for that report for you.
+If the same report is accessed by another user in the same day, Workfront counts this as a new view for the second user.
   </note></li>
  <li>Last Viewed Date</li>
  <li>Last Viewed By User</li>